-Another feature of the programmable screen pane sizes is the ability to scroll from one configuration to another while the file is open.
+Another feature of the programmable screen pane sizes is the ability to scroll from one set of screen pan sizes to another while the file is open.
 For example, from your initial screen page configuration you may want to enlarge the Log Pane size so you can view the full log page for whichever tab is selected.
-Rather than clicking on the bar above the log page tabs and dragging it upward, which will reduce the graph pane while enlarging the log page pane, you can do this with a single click of the mouse.
+Rather than clicking on the bar above the log page tabs and dragging it upward, which will reduce the graph pane and enlarge the log page pane, you can do this with a single click of the mouse.